 A key question for Slovenia is whether it needs any additional market integration tool to better benefit from the regional implementation of 3rd package rules and its favourable geographical location.
-We argue that there is significant room for improvement in market competition and integration as Network Code implementation is progressing and more elements of the current framework regulation (which already is a market integration model) is put into place.
+We argue that the implementation of the Third Energy package is the only market integration tool that is needed for Slovenia.
+We argue that there is significant room for improvement in market competition and integration as Network Code implementation is progressing and more elements of the current framework regulation is put into place.

-A full market merger, targeted in the only regional market integration study that includes Slovenia published by E-Control, may remove some market inefficiencies by facilitating trade, but at the cost of placing additional financial and - stemming from the need for increased cooperation and harmonization - administrative burden on TSOs and NRAs.
+Our market modelling analysis investigated the option of a full market merger, targeted in the only regional market integration study that includes Slovenia, published by E-Control.
+We found that the full market merger may remove some market inefficiencies by facilitating trade, but at the cost of placing additional financial and - stemming from the need for increased cooperation and harmonization - administrative burden on TSOs and NRAs.
 As TSO costs are expected to increase, there is a risk that tariffs become less transparent and cost-reflective, while investing in incremental capacities become less market-driven.
 An alternative to the system of inter-TSO compensations and extensive co-operation in network planning and investments may be the creation of a joint TSO for the enlarged market area, but it would only be possible with a high-level political support from all countries involved.

 Slovenia could benefit from a market merger or trading region with Italy and Austria by gaining access to a more liquid hub that would emerge from the merging of the Italian and the Austrian VTP.
 Slovenian traders, however, are already able to take advantage of the products and services available on these hubs.